v6d-io/v6d/docs/notes/developers.rst

     :fa:`slack`

-To edit the vineyard source code, you will need to prepare the environments and building from source, following the instructions below:
+To modify the Vineyard source code, you will need to set up the development environment and build the project from source.
+Follow the instructions below:

 .. panels::
     :container: container-lg pb-4